Base Rules

 Beau has a skill named “Swamp Dweller”.
 When trying to parley with a troll, the referee asks him to make a hard Willpower roll, but Beau argues that his Swamp Dweller skill would make him more relatable for the monster.
 The referee agrees and Beau only needs to beat 15 on his roll instead of 20.

-A Belief can be anything worth dying for, and is stored in your Psyche.
-If you take a deadly risk for your belief during your adventures, you are be reward when Carousing.
+A Belief can be anything worth dying for, and is stored in the Psyche.
+If your character knowingly takes a deadly risk for its belief during your adventures, it will be rewarded when Carousing in town at the end of an adventure.

 Example: Using a Belief

 Gretchen is fighting a dangerous troll.
 Her teammate Beau decides to leave his hiding spot to come to her rescue because he believes in selflessness.
-At the end of the adventure, Beau can remove a trauma from his psyche, or gain a new follower impressed by his beliefs.
+At the end of the adventure, Beau will be able to remove a trauma from his psyche, become skilled in troll-slaying, or gain a new follower impressed by his beliefs.

 Inventory & Psyche

 Inventory.
-You have as many slots as twice your Strength.
+Your character has as many slots as twice its STR.
 Inventory slots can be filled with objects.
-Small items like potions, daggers, and ammunition can be stacked in your inventory in packs of 10 of the same type.
-If you go beyond your capacity, you become Prone.
+Small items like potions, daggers, and ammunition can be stacked in packs of 10 of the same type.
+If a character goes beyond its capacity, it becomes Prone.

 Combat

-Turn Order: You act before the monsters unless they have surprised you.
+Turn Order: You act before the monsters unless they have surprised your character.

-Your Turn: You can move nearby, speak and do one other action, like casting a spell or attacking.
+Your Turn: Your character can move nearby, speak and do one other action, like casting a spell or attacking.

-Attacking: The referee will tell you if the target is easy, normal or hard to hit.
-Roll Dexterity.
+Attacking: The referee tells you if the target is easy, normal or hard to hit.
+Roll DEX.
 If you hit, roll your weapon’s damage die and the referee subtracts it from the target’s HP.
 Reducing a monster’s HP to 0 kills it.
-A die roll of 20 on an attack means double damage.
+A roll of 20 on an attack means double damage.

 On the monsters’ turn, they might attack you.
 In this case, you’ll have to dodge.

 Dodging: The referee will tell you if the monster’s attack is easy, normal or hard to dodge.
-Roll Dexterity to avoid it.
-A die roll of 1 on a dodge means double damage.
+Roll DEX to avoid it.
+A die roll of 1 on a dodge means taking double damage.

 Example: Combat